Sand Springs, Oklahoma: History

+In 1935, Commander Mills' workers picketed against purported incompliance by mill administration following the passage of the National Labor Relations Act of 1935.
+Parleys between mill officials and workers were initiated February 14, with unionized mill workers demanding full accordance with the act's codes and ordinances.
+The disagreement between mill officials and workers was over section 7-A of the N.R.A., stating that employees had the right to self organization.
+Mill officials disagreed, stating section 7-A was invalid by decree of the courts.
+On April 4, a brawl between union and non-union workers broke out at the gates of Commander Mills, ending in several injuries and one arrest.
+The following month, multiple mill workers subsequently began with acts of violence and terrorism in retaliation against mill officials and non-union workers.
+Totaling eleven explosions (twelve attempts in total, one failed to explode), four shootings, and one assault, the criminal campaign lasted from May 5 to July 4.

 Sand Springs Children's Home is still operating, caring for school-age children in a family-style setting, and with an Independent Living program for graduated students.
 The facility supports Camp Charles, which is an eight-acre camp in Grove on Grand Lake, where the kids get to camp, cookout, swim, ski and take boat rides.
 The Charles Page Family Village, formerly known as the Widow's colony, provides duplex housing to 110 mothers and their children at no cost for rent, utilities or home maintenance.

 An EF2 tornado hit Sand Springs on March 25, 2015, killing one resident, injuring 30 citizens, and damaging 50 mobile homes.

 On November 26, 2018, Clyde Boyd Middle School had a CO leak.
 The leak started sometime during the morning.
 Between 11:15 a.m. and 12:58 p.m., five students went home ill, and between 1:15 to 1:35, seven more students became sick.
 At approximately 2:27, an announcement on the intercom instructed all the students to "go to the new gym".
 Many students went to hospital from carbon monoxide poisoning.
 "There was no evidence of the presence of carbon monoxide in the 6th Grade Center".
 Over 50 students were sent to nearby hospitals.
 The school didn't have carbon monoxide detectors at the time, which the district said: "it'll resolve".
 The school was closed for several days while the problem was fixed.
 The district has now installed proper carbon monoxide detectors.